Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 * Sub-titles - Name of company, position title, languages/tools used, location (optional).
 This can be two lines.

     * Position title does not necessarily need to match what the company gave you.
 You can use them to show what you did (e.g. "Android Developer" over "Software Developer").
 Do note that using "Engineer" is illegal; replace it with "Engineering".

+    * Avoid the @ symbol as it looks ugly.

 * Dates - Include the start and end date ("present" if it is ongoing when you submit your r&eacute;sum&eacute;).
 I put the dates on the right margin.
 The format I use is "Abbreviated month year - Abbreviated month year" (e.g. "Jan.
 2005 - Dec.
 2008").